Hypersensitivity types may be- Type I Allergy or Type IV Allergy

 Reactions may occur in- Minutes to over 24 Hours

-A reaction occurs when contact is made from the pet dander, pet saliva or pet urine, which can lead to unpleasant symptoms such as allergic rhinitis or even aggravate asthma symptoms (for people with pre-existing conditions).
+A reaction occurs when contact is made from the dander, saliva or urine/feces, which can lead to unpleasant symptoms such as allergic rhinitis or even aggravate asthma symptoms (for people with pre-existing conditions).

-From seeking the most hypoallergenic pets, to finding a way to live with pets through using products that clean/ reduce the allergens, Pet allergies are an allergy group that has some of the highest alternative measures seeked, so people can continue to live with their beloved furry, feathered and friendly companions.
+From seeking the most hypoallergenic pets, to finding a way to live with pets through using products that clean/ reduce the allergens, to avoiding Animals in nature, Pet/Animal allergies are an allergy group that has some of the highest alternative measures sought, so people can continue to live with their beloved companions or travel safely to new places.

 HOW THE ALLERGENS BUILD UP